hamidarahimi/Dorm_review_app/README.md

 select another room, or you can go back and make another search.

 ## Authors and acknowledgment
 The authors are Hamida Rahimi and Alexandra Guillen.
+Shoutout to all the coaches and Rui for helping us make this app!